Vertical Farming Technology: Equipment and Systems14 min read

 Vertical farming can be explained most effectively by understanding the technologies that make it possible.
 Below, we’ll explore how controlled environment agriculture works, how different parameters are controlled, and how new technologies like AI, ML, and IoT are driving innovation in indoor crop production.

-Before we dive in, if you are looking to get started growing your own crops from the comfort of inside your home, I want to recommend this complete kit so you can start growing within just a few days!
-Don’t forget the seeds, otherwise all you will have is nutrient rich water.
+Before we dive in, if you are looking to get started growing your own crops from the comfort of inside your home, I want to recommend this complete kit so you can start growing within just a couple of weeks!

 Controlled Environment Agriculture (CEA)